IAliceBobI/sy-tomato-plugin/README.md

 # Changelog

+## 2024-09-28

+* bottom backlink optimization

+<details>
+  <summary>more changelogs</summary>

 ## 2024-09-27

 * Adjust the shortcut keys for the quick note function.

-<details>
-  <summary>more changelogs</summary>

 ## 2024-09-25